MusicPlayerDaemon/MPD/doc/plugins.rst

    * - Setting
      - Description
    * - **default_device NAME**
-     - The alsa device id to use to none is specified in the uri.
+     - The alsa device id to use when none is specified in the URI.
    * - **default_format F**
      - The sampling rate, size and channels to use.
 Wildcards are not allowed.